evpozdniakov/WebGL-2.0/03.Uniforms/README.md

 #### Usage

 Function like these can be used to set an array of single values.
-And each value can then be found in the program by index, which is also a uniform value.
+And each value can then be found in the program by index.
+We can use uniform to set the index.

 In the example below we set 3 colors, 3 sizes, 3 coords, and one index.
 In the draw call we will be able to change only our index to render a specific item.

 Vertext shader